skellis46/slipbox/improvisation and the threshold of the self.md

 - the line between driving and being driven -- the various names for this phenomenon.
 Brief attempt at this in [[that which doesn't arise and pass away]] and see also [[undistracted non-meditation]] as more help to describe the experience or phenomenon.

-Although these phenomena and ideas are not precisely the same what they have in common ... (something about transgressing the self) -- and then add focus on [[nonduality]]
+Although these phenomena and ideas are not precisely the same what they have in common is the way in which they explicitly or implicitly transgress or interrupt conventional understandings and experiences of a self.  -- and then add focus on [[nonduality]]

 or the tiny moment when the transition occurs